 How to Apply

-The Fund is now CLOSED.
-The next round will open for applications on 22nd November 2022 – 13th January 2023.
+This Fund is currently closed for applications.
+The next round will open November 2023 – January 2024.

 You will need to attach the following supporting documents to your online application, or send them via email to firstname.lastname@example.org